The best tips for a trip to South America

 Safety Instructions for Eating and Drinking

-When traveling in South America, exercise caution with street vendors and local markets.
-Ensure that the food is fresh and well-cooked to minimize the risk of food poisoning.
+When traveling in south America, exercise caution with street vendors and local markets.
+Ensure that the Food is fresh and well-cooked to minimize the risk of Food poisoning.
 Avoid raw foods like salads or unpeeled fruit unless you are certain that the hygienic standards are met.
 A peeled piece of fruit is generally safer than one whose skin you cannot remove.

 Drink only bottled or boiled water to avoid stomach problems.
 Tap water is not safe in many regions and can cause a variety of health issues.
 Be cautious with ice cubes in drinks as well.
 It is advisable to inform yourself beforehand about which water sources are considered safe at your destination.
 A water filter or purification tablets can also be helpful, especially if you are traveling in remote areas.

-Pay attention to how and where the food is prepared.
+Pay attention to how and where the Food is prepared.
 A high turnover of guests at street vendors can indicate fresh ingredients and quick turnover of food.
 If you dine at a fancier restaurant, a look into the kitchen or online reviews from other guests is a good way to check the hygienic conditions.
 Stay vigilant and listen to local recommendations to safely enjoy culinary adventures to the fullest.

 Anzeige